 Smart Meter Radio Frequency Position Statement

 Memphis Light, Gas and Water strives to provide customers with dependable, low-cost, environmentally conscious service.
-In keeping with this environmental stewardship, MLGW has begun pilot projects related to Smart Grid technologies, including the installation of 1,200 electric smart meters at the homes of volunteers within Shelby County.
+In keeping with this environmental stewardship, MLGW has begun several projects related to Smart Grid technologies, including the installation of electric, gas and water smart meters at approximately 24,000 homes within Shelby County.

 Nationally, some small segments of the population have expressed concern about the radio-frequency (RF) fields used by smart meters for communications - but these concerns are not well founded.
 The RF exposures from smart meters are much lower than from many other common household devices, such as cordless telephones.
 The smart meters being installed by MLGW comply fully with the RF safety standards adopted by the U.S. government for wireless communication devices.
 Recent evaluations of the scientific research on RF fields by U.S regulators and international public health agencies such as the World Health Organization have not found a causal link between RF fields and adverse health effects.

-As MLGW studies the operational and customer benefits of smart meters through pilot programs, we continue to monitor industry trends and scientific research to ensure our services remain dependable, low-cost and environmentally conscious.
+As MLGW studies the operational and customer benefits of smart meters, we continue to monitor industry trends and scientific research to ensure our services remain dependable, low-cost and environmentally conscious.

 To learn more about the relationship between RF exposure and human health, take a look at the following resources:

 Radio Frequency Safety, Federal Communications Commission - transition.fcc.gov/oet/rfsafety/rf-faqs.html

 - International EMF (Electromagnetic Field) Project, World Health Organization - www.who.int/entity/peh-emf/project/en